 Table of Contents

 What is CBN?

-So, what is the deal with Cannabinol or CBN?
-Although CBD and CBN belong to the same class of compounds in cannabis, each cannabinoid has a unique expression in the body.
-CBN is typically a minor-occurring cannabinoid in the hemp plant compared to CBD, the most predominant cannabinoid in hemp.
+CBN or Cannabinol, is one of over 140 cannabinoids found in cannabis and hemp plants.
+Although CBN belongs to the same class of compounds in cannabis as CBD, each cannabinoid has a unique expression in the body.
+CBN is mildly psychoactive and is typically a minor-occurring cannabinoid in the hemp plant compared to CBD, the most predominant cannabinoid in hemp.
+When hemp or cannabis is oxidized, the tetrahydrocannabinolic acid (THCA) in the plant is converted into CBN.
+As the plant ages the amount of CBN in the plant increases.
 Although it is not as popular or well-known compared to CBD due to a lack of studies and marketing, it has a purpose and potential health benefits.

 CBD and CBN do not share the same functions.
 One difference is the amount of CBD vs. CBN present when hemp is grown.
 Unless manipulated to produce higher levels of CBN, hemp plants can contain between 10 – 28% CBD by dry weight, whereas the amount of CBN may only be between 1 – 2%.
 CBD is not psychoactive so it cannot get you “high,” but if someone takes enough CBN, they may experience low levels of euphoria.
 Remember, CBN is a byproduct of oxidation and aging of a cannabis or hemp plant, and it is about 75% less psychoactive than THC, making it extremely mild.
 Whereas CBD is known for its anti-inflammatory and anxiolytic effects, CBN is being studied for its sedative effects to support sleep and for its neuroprotective potential, to support neuronal health.